CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 That should print the HTML page.

-Finally you can remove the `sample_cnt` container we used:
+Finally, you can remove the `sample_cnt` container we used:

 ```bash
 podman rm sample_cnt
 ```

-You can also remove the image, because this was just practice for learning:
+You can also remove the image because this was just practiced for learning:

 ```bash
 podman rmi docker.io/library/httpd